Kung Fu Hustle: Plot

-Sing and Bone return to Pigsty Alley to kill the Landlady but fail and are chased off the premises.
-Sing, injured in the process, retreats to a traffic pulpit where his body mysteriously heals in no time.
-Meanwhile, Brother Sum, intent on gaining revenge on the Pigsty Alley residents, hires two Harpists that use a magical guzheng as their weapon.
-They successfully eliminate the three masters but are defeated by both the Landlady and her husband Landlord, who reveal themselves to be skilled fighters as well.
+Sing and Bone return to Pigsty Alley to kill the Landlady by throwing a knife at her, but fail ridiculously as Sing ended up getting stabbed twice and bit by venomous snakes.
+They were then chased off the premises by the Landlady.
+Sing retreats to a traffic pulpit where his injuries mysteriously heal instantly.
+Meanwhile, Brother Sum, intent on vengeance against Pigsty Alley, hires two Harpists that use a magical guzheng as their weapon.
+They successfully eliminate all three masters, but are destroyed by the Landlady and her husband the Landlord, who reveal themselves to be extremely skilled fighters.

-A frustrated Sing attempts to rob an ice cream vendor but discovers that she is actually Fong.
-When she recognizes him and offers him a lollipop, he smashes it and leaves in shame.
-Brother Sum offers Sing immediate gang membership if he uses his lock-picking skills to free the Beast, a legendary assassin, from a mental asylum.
-Sing brings the Beast back to the Axe Gang's headquarters.
+The next morning, Sing attempts to rob an ice cream vendor, but discovers that she is actually Fong.
+When she recognizes him and offers him a lollipop, which reminds him of the day he tried to save her, he smashes it and leaves.
+When Sing returns to the gang's casino, Brother Sum offers him immediate gang membership if he uses his lock-picking skills to free the Beast, a most legendary and extremely powerful assassin, from a mental asylum.
+Sing succeeds and brings the Beast back to the Axe Gang's headquarters.

 Brother Sum is initially skeptical of the Beast due to his flippant attitude and sloppy appearance, but quickly changes his mind when the Beast stops a bullet midair.
-The Beast meets the Landlady and Landlord at the casino next door, engaging in a fierce fight with them that ends in a stalemate.
-Sing, realizing the error of his ways, attacks the Beast, who angrily retaliates.
+The Beast meets the Landlady and Landlord at the casino next door, engaging them in a fierce fight that ends in a stalemate, despite the Beast showing much better fighting skills and clever trickery.
+Sing, realizing the error of his ways, attacks Brother Sum and the Beast, who angrily retaliates but accidentally unlocks the Ren and Du channels in Sing.
 The Landlady and Landlord grab the unconscious Sing and flee.
-The Beast eliminates Brother Sum and takes over as leader of the Axes.
+The Beast kills an angry Brother Sum and takes over as leader of the Axe gang.

 The Landlady and Landlord treat Sing at Pigsty Alley and are surprised by his quick recovery.
 The Landlady deduces Sing is, in fact, a natural-born kung fu genius.
-With his newfound powers, Sing effortlessly dispatches the Axes before fighting the Beast.
-Sing embraces the Buddha and uses the Buddhist Palm to neutralize the Beast, who concedes defeat.
+With his newfound powers, Sing effortlessly dispatches the Many hundreds Axes before fighting the Beast.
+Sing uses the Buddhist Palm technique to neutralize the Beast, who concedes defeat.

 Sing and Bone open a candy store with Fong's lollipop as their logo.
-Fong visits Sing at his store, and the pair embrace.
+Fong visits Sing at his store, and the pair hold each other's hands as they appear to be younger version of themselves.
 The vagrant who sold the pamphlet to Sing can be seen outside selling other pamphlets.